-Brookhaven has formally advised us that they believe that the amount due them for patent related expenses as of March 31, 2010 and December 31, 2009 was approximately \$1.2 million.
+Brookhaven has formally advised us that they believe that the amount due to them for patent related expenses is approximately \$1.2 million.
 We believe that we are only liable to Brookhaven for the approximately \$166,000 described above, and we have advised Brookhaven that we dispute their determination of patent-related expenses due under the license agreement.
 There can be no assurance as to the outcome of this matter.
 In any event, no patent-related expenses are due to Brookhaven under the license agreement until the submission by the Company of an NDA for CPP-109.
-As we have not filed an NDA for CPP-109, no amounts are accrued relating to this matter in the accompanying March 31, 2010 and December 31, 2009 balance sheets.
+As we have not filed an NDA for CPP-109, no amounts are accrued relating to this matter in the accompanying June 30, 2010 and December 31, 2009 balance sheets.